hectorbarquero/athabasca-university-docs/COMP267/UnitThree/unitThreeSectionThree.rst

 ..
 I'm on page 214/422 right now <-- NOT STARTED
 ..
 Challenge work required, page 419 question 2 <-- NOT STARTED
-.. assignment 3 is one exercise from chapter 6, 7, and 8
+.. assignment 3 is one exercise from chapter 6, 7, and 8 <-- NOT STARTED

 Unit three, section three
 ++++++++++++++++++++++++++